 The stipend is \$43,680 annually (\$45,360 for the full 54 week internship), based on a 40 hour work week.
-Interns are entitled to 29 days of paid time-off which can be used for vacation, personal time, dissertation defense, post-doc interviews, sick-days, medical appointments, etc. Included in this are seven holidays: New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.
-Paid time off is accrued each pay period, and may be used as accrued (with permission from the Training Director).
-Please note: any unused paid time-off is forfeit at the end of the Internship, unless staying on for a post-doctoral fellowship.
+Interns earn 29 days of paid time-off which can be used for vacation, personal time, dissertation defense, post-doc interviews, sick-days, medical appointments, etc. Included in this are seven holidays: New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.
+Paid time off is accrued each pay period, and may be used as accrued (with permission from the Training Director and the primary rotation supervisor).